mozilla-services/loads/docs/source/index.rst

     Failures: 0

-See :ref:`guide` for a complete walkthrough and more options and information in :ref:`commands`.
+See :ref:`guide` for a complete walkthrough. :ref:`commands`. provides a detailed documentation on all the options you can use.

 More documentation